conda/conda-lock/docs/walkthrough.md

 ## Gotchas
 * I use `pipx` for parts of this guide, you may choose not to.
 * My platform may not be your platform so keep an eye out for incompatible commands.
-* For simplicity, the guide assumes no explicit versions of packages.

 # Goals for the Environment
 **Reproducible**: The environment can be reproduced across platforms.
 **Upgradeable**: Packages in the environment can be easily changed (e.g., version, new package, etc.)

 ## Q&A